 As can be seen in the description of the three GLM components above, it may take more than a casual introduction to statistics to comprehend the construction of a GLM.
 As stated earlier, a downside to GLMs is that it is more challenging to interpret the GLMs output than with univariate models.

+If the underlying data is not credible, then no model will improve that credibility, and segmentation methods could make credibility worse.
 GLM software provides point estimates and allows the modeler to consider standard errors and confidence intervals.
-GLM output is typically assumed to be 100% credible no matter the size of the underlying data set.
+GLMs effectively assume that the underlying datasets are 100% credible no matter their size.
 If some segments have little data, the resulting uncertainty would not be reflected in the GLM parameter estimates themselves (although it might be reflected in the standard errors, confidence intervals, etc.).
-Even though the process of selecting relativities often includes adjusting the raw GLM output, the resultant selections are not then credibility-weighted with any complement of credibility.
-Nevertheless, selected relativities based on GLM model output may differ from GLM point estimates.
+Even though the process of selecting relativities often includes adjusting the raw GLM output, the resultant selections are not typically then credibility-weighted with any complement of credibility., Nevertheless, selected relativities based on GLM model output may differ from GLM point estimates.

 Because of this presumption in credibility, which may or may not be valid in practice, the modeler and the regulator reviewing the model would need to engage in thoughtful consideration when incorporating GLM output into a rating plan to ensure that model predictiveness is not compromised by any lack of actual credibility.
+Another consideration is the availability of big data, both internal and external, that may result in the selection of predictor variables that have spurious correlation with the target variable.
 Therefore, to mitigate the risk that model credibility or predictiveness is lacking, a complete filing for a rating plan that incorporates GLM output should include validation evidence for the rating plan, not just the statistical model.

 To further complicate regulatory review of models in the future, modeling methods are evolving rapidly and not limited just to GLMs.
 As computing power grows exponentially, it is opening up the modeling world to more sophisticated forms of data acquisition and data analysis.
 Insurance actuaries and data scientists seek increased predictiveness by using even more complex predictive modeling methods.
 Examples of these are predictive models utilizing random forests, decision trees, neural networks, or combinations of available modeling methods (often referred to as ensembles).
 These evolving techniques will make the regulators’ understanding and oversight of filed rating plans incorporating predictive models even more challenging.

 In addition to the growing complexity of predictive models, many state insurance departments do not have in-house actuarial support or have limited resources to contract out for support when reviewing rate filings that include use of predictive models.
 The Big Data (EX) Working Group identified the need to provide states with guidance and assistance when reviewing predictive models underlying filed rating plans.
-The Working Group circulated a proposal addressing aid to state insurance regulators in the review of predictive models as used in private passenger automobile and homeowners’ insurance rate filings.
+The Working Group circulated a proposal addressing aid to state insurance regulators in the review of predictive models as used in personal automobile and home insurance rate filings.
 This proposal was circulated to all of the Working Group members and interested parties on December 19, 2017, for a public comment period ending January 12, 2018.
 The Big Data Working Group effort resulted in the new CASTF charges (see the Introduction section) with identifying best practices that provide guidance to states in the review of predictive models.